 SELF EMPLOYED or CIS - Our calculator can accurately calculate taxes for people who are self employed or working within CIS (Construction Industry Scheme).
 Ticking this option will change the NI contribution class from Class 1, to Class 4 and Class 2.

 PENSION CONTRIBUTIONS - If you regularly contribute into a pension plan, please enter the amount and frequency by which, payments are made for.
 You can enter a percentage or an amount.
 For percentage, add a % symbol at the end of the amount.
 So, if contributing 5 percent, enter '5%'.
 If contribution £50, enter '50'.
 The calculator will automatically adjust and calculate any pension tax reliefs applicable.
-Please note, if your pension is a 'relief-at-source' type of pension, the tax deducted on your pay may be higher than shown here.
-In this case, add the pension relief displayed (tax saving at source column) to your tax deducted amount.
+Please note, if your pension is a 'relief-at-source' type of pension, the tax deducted on your payslip may be higher than shown here.
+In this case, add the pension relief (tax saved) displayed to the tax deducted amount.

 TAX YEAR - Please select the correct tax year for which the calculation is to be made.
 Remember tax years are not calendar years, instead running from 6th April to 5th April.